maliklewis/planned-memory-lane/README.md

 # Planned coding challenge: Memory lane

+**Please avoid initiating pull requests on this repository or forking this repository.
+To submit your solution, either set up a repository on your own account or forward a zip file to the appropriate contact within our talent team.**

 ### Problem definition

 After a series of discovery calls we found out a problem that our users are facing.
 They are having a hard time sharing their memories with friends and family.
 They are using a combination of social media, messaging apps, and email to share their memories.
 They are also using a combination of cloud storage, social media, and messaging apps to store their memories.
 They are looking for a solution that allows them to store and share their memories in a single place.